 Talk to the Insurer About Policy Modifications

 Choosing between commercial and personal auto policies involves many questions and mitigating factors, and customers should discuss these issues with their insurers.
 A commercial policy is likely necessary for those who use their vehicles primarily for business.
 However, if a car or truck is only occasionally used for business, an insurer may be able to modify a personal policy to cover work-related driving.
 Most well-known insurance agencies, including Yeager Insurance, offer commercial auto policies.
 Because commercial coverage is usually costlier than personal auto insurance, getting multiple quotes is the best way to find an affordable rate.
 The team at Yeager can work with customers to find the most affordable coverage options.

-Commercial auto insurance is a solid risk management move for business owners because it protects the company’s interests from vicarious liability and respondeat superior claims.
+Commercial auto insurance is a solid risk management move for business owners because it protects the company’s interests from vicarious liability and respondent superior claims.
 Yeager Insurance makes it easy for any business owner to get the coverage they need.
 Call today or request a quote online.